 “Can w-we just g-g-go home?”
 I complained loudly as the three of us stood shivering, ridiculously, in the middle of the field like a bunch of prize idiots.
-I didn’t know if we had been duped, if Fred had gotten the address wrong, or if this was all some elaborate Tweedle Trio plan, but I didn’t really care to find out.
-I was tired, the December air was biting and unforgiving, and I wasn’t in the mood for any shenanigans tonight.
+I didn’t know if we had been duped, if Fred had gotten the address wrong, or if this was all some elaborate Tweedle Trio plan, but I didn’t care to find out.
+I was tired, the December air was biting and unforgiving, and I wasn’t in the mood for any antics tonight.

 “C-chill out for a s-second, Aggs,” Dom tried to sound upbeat and positive, but she was hopping up and down and her lips were slowly turning blue.
 “I’m sure F-F-Freddy knows what he’s d-doing.
 Right, cuz?”

 But Freddy didn’t answer.
 He was too busy wandering around the snowy field, muttering strangely to himself and doing a great impression of an escaped mental patient from St. Mungo’s.
 “This should be it...Yes, yes, right here...”